Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-829-trash_bin.md

 The trash bin API will allow users to manage deleted objects.
 The API allows users to view, restore, and purge (i.e. permanently remove) deleted objects.
 Objects that are moved to the "trash bin" when deleted are as follows: **folders, files, and file versions**.

 *The deletion of an entire project is a permanent (destructive) operation.
-The project and all of its contents are immedialately considered "purged" and are not moved to the trash bin, therefore projects cannot be restored.
-Client apps should implement delete (purge) confirmation workflow, such as a requiring users to enter the project name.*
+The project and all of its contents are immediately considered "purged" and are not moved to the trash bin, therefore projects cannot be restored.
+Client apps should implement delete confirmation workflow, such as requiring users to enter the project name.*

 #### API Summary